MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 The script downloads and configure the Windows Container components.
 This process may take quite some time due to the large download.
 When finished, the system is configured and ready with the Windows container role.

+> Once the script has started, the system will be rebooted.
+After the reboot the script will continue.
+It is safe to log back into the system; the script progress will be displayed.

 ### Manual Configuration <!--2-->

 To manually configure the host, see the [Windows Server Container Deployment Guide](../deployment/deployment.md).